-We are the reason skinny women splatter front pages of magazines.
-So instead of spiting fire at a woman because she gets paid to be photographed or has a Thumbelina waist, why not revolt against the seeds we planted that grew into an existence of a world obsessed with exploiting women and body image.
+We are the reason skinny women splatter the front pages of magazines.
+So instead of spitting fire at a woman because she gets paid to be photographed or has a Thumbelina waist, why not revolt against the seeds we planted that grew into existence a world obsessed with exploiting women and body image.

 In her article “The Beauty Myth,” Naomi Wolf reported that, “thirty-three thousand women told American researchers they would rather lose ten to fifteen pounds than achieve any other goal.”

 Through repeated images of excessively thin women in media, advertisement, and modeling, thinness has become associated with not only beauty but happiness and success.

 From my skinny ass to yours: that’s horrendous bollocks.

 If we want to radically shift our world we need to begin stepping over body image—trivial measurements of our worth and beauty, and relentlessly love ourselves.